JulienMinato/Orange-Sudoku/README.md

 - How to run our project:

-  Step 1: Install Cabal from https://www.haskell.org/cabal/ and 'cabal install --lib csp'
+  Step 1: Install Cabal from https://www.haskell.org/cabal/

   Step 2: Open terminal and cd to the folder: /Orange-Sudoku/sudokuSolver